Ancient Art

 The temple complex was laid out into three grand levels, each adorned with elaborate statuary, colonnades, and architectural reliefs.
 On the ground level is a large courtyard where, at one time, many exotic trees were planted from far-off lands.
 Reflecting pools and sphinxes lined the causeway to a ramp leading up to the second level.
 The second level houses the temple of Anubis, the God of the underworld – an indispensable feature of any mortuary temple.
 Also on the second level is the temple of Hathor, the goddess of fertility and women; an understandable dedication by a female pharaoh.
 The tomb of Senenmut is also on this level.

 The third level features a portico with double rows of columns facing the front.
-It is also lined with statutes and several important structures, including the sacred sanctuary of Amun-ra, Royal Cult Chapel and Solar Cult Chapel.
+It is also lined with statutes and several important structures, including the sacred sanctuary of Amun-ra, Royal Cult Chapel, and Solar Cult Chapel.
 Hatshepsut claimed divine lineage from the Sun god Amun, and he features prominently in these structures.

-Kneeling statue of Hatshepsut, ca. 1479–145E.8 B.C., Egypt, The Metropolitan Museum, New York, USA.
+temple of hatshepsut, Kneeling statue of Hatshepsut, ca. 1479–145E.8 B.C., Egypt, The Metropolitan Museum of Art, New York, NY, USA.

 On either end of the third level is the Birth Colonnade where the story of Hatshepsut’s divine creation is carved in relief and the Punt Colonnade that conveys tales of her glorious and successful expedition to the mysterious Punt, the ‘Land of the Gods’ (believed to be modern-day Eritrea).
 Before Hatshepsut’s reign, Egyptians had not visited Punt in centuries (since the Early Dynastic period).